ANALYSIS-Wall Street cheers on Biden stimulus plan but worries about the cost

 Investors reposition for stimulus, spending and tax as they look to Biden

-(Reporting by David Randall in New York Editing by Ira Iosebashvili and Matthew Lewis)
+(Reporting by David Randall in New York Editing by Ira Iosebashvili, Matthew Lewis and Cynthia Osterman)

 ((David.Randall@thomsonreuters.com +1 646 223-6607; Reuters Messaging: david.randall.thomsonreuters.com@reuters.net))